Fred Kader Shoah Foundation Testimony

 Fred Kader

 Well, actually, my family from what I gathered from the records, originally left Poland and were actually in Germany.
 And this happened in 1920s.
 In fact, my sister was born in Berlin, and my half-sister and Felix, my half-brother was actually born in Hamburg.
 And this goes back to 1920, 1922.
 And then when my father remarried, my oldest actual brother, Ignace, is already born in Belgium, and that's 1932.
 So my family moved, escaping from what I gather.
 That's what I found out from talking to people in Belgium who actually knew my family.
 Michael Goldberg is a lives in Belgium, and he also was hidden in the war where I was.
 And he actually knew my family because they met his family and my family.
 This was even before I was born, obviously.
 They knew each other in Germany, in Berlin, living as neighbors.
 And then both families actually left Germany and went to live in Belgium at the same time.
 From what I gather when there was all the upheavals in Europe.
-In 1919, the Russian Revolution, the Polish king and, I would say, Polish government was afraid that Jews were going to do the same thing in Poland.
-And that's when the Pogram started, from the natural history of what happened to Jews in Europe.
+In 1919, the Russian Revolution, the Polish king and obviously the Polish government was afraid that Jews were going to do the same thing in Poland.
+And that's when the Pogrom started, from the natural history of what happened to Jews in Europe.
 And that's when they left and went to the, quote, "enlightened country" of Germany, only to get out of there in the 1930s.
 In the 1930s, when problems started again, obviously at the time when Hitler was coming to power.
 And so the family moved from Germany and went into Belgium, which was quite a safe refuge for Jews at that time.
 And so that's why I was born in Belgium.

 Sheryl Tatelman